Oh My God, Charlie Darwin: Recording and production

-To record the album, the band and some friends traveled by ferry to Block Island, Rhode Island, where they transformed the basement of Miller's parents' house into a temporary recording studio while they were away; eleven people lived together in isolation, which Miller felt lent a utopian atmosphere that suited the album, leading to friction and tension and resulting in better music.
+To record the album, the band and some friends traveled by ferry to Block Island, Rhode Island, where they transformed the basement of Miller's parents' house into a temporary recording studio.
+Eleven people lived together in isolation, which Miller felt led to friction and tension that improved the music, describing recording sessions as a "little failed utopia".
 He found the starkness and space of Block Island representative of the album; its population sits around 800 in the winter months.
 Lauter—then a student at the Clive Davis Department of Recorded Music—brought high-quality equipment from his classmates.
 Prystowsky appreciated Lauter's contributions as he was "a little less emotionally invested" than the band members, and Miller felt he pushed them further than they did.
 Recording began on January 1, 2008, and took ten days.
 The album uses at least 27 instruments, including banjo, crotales, harmonica, pump organ, and zither.

 Additional recording took place at Adorea Recording Studio with Travis Bell in Hamden, Connecticut, and at Oestern Studio in Williamsburg, New York, followed by overdubs and recording at Lauter's apartment in Harlem, New York.

-The songs had been written some time before recording.
-As the group's primary songwriter, Miller would approach the other members with lyrics and a melody and they would collaborate to create the arrangement.
-Some songs were arranged almost instantly while writing, while others evolved significantly during production.
+The fiddle was played by Anna Williams and Cameron Orr on "The Horizon is a Beltway", and by Williams on "To Ohio (Reprise)".
+Graham Smith played the singing bowl on "Charlie Darwin".
+Lauter produced and engineered the album; Travis Bell provided some additional engineering.
+The album was mixed by Brian Taylor over seven days.
+For recording, the group used two microphone preamplifiers by PreSonus, connected through lightpipe to a Digi002 running Pro Tools.
+An Electro-Voice RE20 was used to record vocals, connected to a Universal Audio preamplifier.
+"To Ohio" and "Cage the Songbird" use a portable pump organ by Estey Organ.

+The tracks underwent several iterations.
 After 40 takes of "Charlie Darwin", the band realized they could extensively change the song, and it took from 60 to over 100 takes to finalize; Miller recalled the 85th take was the best.
 "Cage the Songbird" and "Charlie Darwin" were among the final songs recorded; the band attempted several approaches to tempo and instrumentation but eventually settled on raising the vocals an octave to give a choral quality, and removing the drums from the latter song.
 "Home I'll Never Be" is a cover of Tom Waits's version of the song from Orphans: Brawlers, Bawlers & Bastards (2006), itself a cover of Jack Kerouac's "On the Road" from Jack Kerouac Reads On the Road (1999).
 The group did not intend to include the song, but found its inclusion necessary after performing it in one take during pre-production.